jojijacobk/Node.js-Knowledge/README.md

 Node.js application can be best illustrated as a restaurant.
 Where, there is only a single waiter who is super efficient to serve every tables fastly and passes instructions to the Chef at kitchen swiftly.
 Chef is the callstack which actually performs CPU intesive operations.

+- Node.js is best for implementing microservice architecture.

+Because you can use node modules to break down programs into smaller chunks and each peice of application can interact easily based on event driven model.

 #### Node.js core modules
 - `globals`
   - `__filename`